gtsli/grocery_e-receipt/approaches/README.md

 ```
 /approaches/LSTM/
 ```
 Run LSTM.ipynb for the current LSTM implementation.
+Please note, this notebook is only for retraining a model.
+It will take a while to run until completion.
+The output of this .ipynb will be the saved models.
+These will be located in `/approaches/LSTM/models`.
+These models will be evaluated for performance before being used in the API endpoint.
+Below is an image on how to run the .ipynb file.